Ilya-audio/roof_control/README.md

 ---

-What makes it different?
+## What makes it different?
 Roof|control combines headphone correction, crossfeed with adjustable ITD, and mix translation emulation into a single lightweight JSFX chain designed specifically for REAPER monitoring FX.

 ## Main Modules

 ### 1. Speaker Emulation Module
-Allows you to quickly check your mix across various sound sources:
+Lets you quickly check your mix across various playback systems:
 * **Main Monitors** – Transparent mode with no processing.
 This is the primary mode for mixing.
 * **Cubes** – Emulation of the famous Auratone "mix cubes."
 * **Vinyl** – A faithful recreation of the mode found in AirWindows Monitoring 3.